mehulsingh750-dev/University/BIOL 1101/Chapter 14 & 15.md

 	- Southern blot analysis
 		- Uses electrophoresis, blot transfer and labelled probes to identify RFLP's
 		- PCR and then electrophoresis
+- Fingerprinting
+	- Each person has unique fingerprint
+		- Each locus has short tandem repeats (STR)
+		- Used in forensics and ancestry